How to Stop a Mountain Bike Chain Rubbing the Front Derailleur

 Reason 5.
 Indexing Issues

 Indexing describes how effective the shifters on your bike handlebars are at controlling the derailleurs.
 If the gears on your bike are properly indexed, every click of the shifter will cause a single shift up or down the gears, on the front or rear.
 One of the major ways you’ll know to adjust your bike’s indexing is if your bike keeps skipping a gear or the shifting keeps getting stuck.
 Our article about how to fix a mountain chain that keeps jumping gears or skipping describes how to diagnose the problem and fix it.
+Furthermore, we've put together some tips to quickly fix a mountain bike chain that is skipping.
+So be sure to take a look at that article as well.

 Your derailleur cage will keep hindering your chain when your bike is poorly indexed.
 Furthermore, a poorly indexed bike does not only lead to the chain not moving to the next chain ring, but it can also lead to the chain being put on the wrong chainring.
 In extreme cases, poorly indexed bikes suffer from chain slipping and dropping.